Jarred-Sumner/bun-gh-issues-count/README.md

 bun make-launchd.ts
 ```

-It saves states into a .sqlite file in the current directory.
+It saves state into a .sqlite file in the current directory.

 ### Configuration